Amaua, American Samoa

-Amaua is a village in the southeast of Tutuila Island, American Samoa.
-It is located on the north shore of Faga'itua Bay between Alega and Faga'itua.
+Amaua is a village in the southeast of Tutuila Island, American Samoa located on the north shore of Faga'itua Bay between Alega and Faga'itua.

 Amaua's mayor, Pulenu'u Troy Fia-ui, was taken into custody by the police in January 2011 after marijuana plants were discovered by his home.

 As of 2010, Amaua had a 94.8 high school graduation percent, which was among the highest recorded of any village in American Samoa.